joeytwiddle/significant-white-space/README.md

 - `fixIndent: false`

   When de-curling, forces indentation to be re-calculated from `{`s and `}`s noticed.
 Useful when reading a poorly-indented source file.
-However, it may cause issues by stripping indentation from lazy non-curled one-line if bodies.

 - `joinMixedIndentLinesToLast: true`